Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 - **Darklord.** Kas the Bloody Handed
 - **Hallmarks.** Undead military dictatorship

 Notorious across the planes, the vampire Kas was once the champion of the lich Vecna.
 Wielding the artifact that bears his name, he betrayed his master, and the resulting battle supposedly destroyed them both.
 In truth, Vecna escaped and grew in power over ages and across worlds.
 Kas, though, was claimed by the Mists, and in his wasteland domain of Tovag, he believes his war with Vecna rages on.
 Patrols of prisoner-soldiers under undead commanders scour the land, dragooning strangers to serve in Kas's armies and to manufacture bizarre war machines.
 When Kas deems the time right, he sends his forces into the Mists, believing that Vecna's realm lies just beyond.
-Invariably, those troops never return, leaving the vampire to rage, rebuild his forces, and continue his search for the [[/5.
-Mechanics/Items/Sword Of Kas.md|Sword of Kas]] (detailed in the "Dungeon Master's Guide"), which he considers his key to victory.
+Invariably, those troops never return, leaving the vampire to rage, rebuild his forces, and continue his search for the [[5.
+Mechanics\Items\Sword Of Kas.md|Sword of Kas]] (detailed in the "Dungeon Master's Guide"), which he considers his key to victory.

 ### Vhage Agency